-CIS Tutoring Lab
+CIS Study Lab

-We urge CIS students to utilize the Virtual CIS Tutoring Lab.
-This lab is used for hands-on class work and is staffed with CIS instructors.
+We urge CIS students to utilize the CIS Study Lab.
+This lab is used for hands-on classwork and is staffed with CIS instructors.
 Any SCC student currently enrolled in a CIS course may use this lab.
-A detailed lab schedule with instructor assigned times and the URL link is posted in your Canvas course.
+A detailed lab schedule with instructor-assigned times and locations is posted in your Canvas course.